ariatemplates/usermanual/src/next/core/concepts/around_classes.md

 <dl>
 <dt>Dynamic dependencies</dt>
-<dd>This kind of dependency is to be used when you know that your class will only needs it under certain circumstance.
+<dd>This kind of dependency is to be used when you know that your class will only need it under certain circumstance.
 Thus, you can use the helper method [Aria.load](http://ariatemplates.com/api/#Aria:load:method) on the [Aria singleton](the_aria_singleton) object.</dd>
 <dd>This helper takes also as argument a JSON configuration object, in which you can specify an array of classpaths to be loaded.
 Once all the classes are loaded, a callback is used to trigger code execution.</dd>
 <dd><script src='%SNIPPETS_SERVER_URL%/snippets/github.com/ariatemplates/documentation-code/snippets/core/classes/DynamicDeps.js?lang=javascript&outdent=true'></script></dd>
 </dl>